E. Brooke Lee: Early life and education

-Military career
+Career

+Maryland National Guard

 Lee joined Maryland National Guard F Company, 1st Maryland Infantry of Hyattsville in 1912.
-Lee and Frank L. Hewitt, another businessman and real estate investor, helped build an armory and organize a new Maryland Guard company, Company K, located in Silver Spring in 1914.
-(The armory was later remodeled and now houses the Silver Spring Volunteer Fire Department.)
+Lee and Frank L. Hewitt, another businessman and real estate investor, helped build an armory and organize a new Maryland Guard company, Company K, located in Silver Spring in 1914; the armory was later remodeled and now houses the Silver Spring Volunteer Fire Department.

 Lee advanced through the ranks to first lieutenant.
 Company K was activated into federal service on June 28, 1916, to Eagle Pass, Texas.
 Lee commanded Company K and helped General John J. Pershing pursue Mexican revolutionary and bandit Pancho Villa, who had been running border patrols along the Rio Grande River into New Mexico.
 Company K continued its federal service until June 28, 1916.

-Lee was promoted to Captain, Infantry, National Guard of Maryland on January 29, 1917.
-Soon thereafter, the United States entered World War I, and Company K was again mustered into federal service in June 1917.
-Lee and Company K encamped at Blair Lee's field west of Georgia Avenue and north of Kalmia Road in the District of Columbia.
-The National Guard unit of 150 men was sent to Camp McClellan, near Anniston, Alabama in August 1917 for a period of ten months of training, emerging as Company K of the 115th Infantry, 29th Division of the American Expeditionary Force.
+Lee was promoted to captain, infantry, National Guard of Maryland on January 29, 1917.
+Soon after, the United States entered World War I, and Company K was again mustered into federal service in June 1917.
+Lee and Company K encamped at Blair Lee's field west of Georgia Avenue and north of Kalmia Road in Washington, D.C.
+The National Guard unit of 150 men was sent to Camp McClellan, near Anniston, Alabama, in August 1917 for a period of ten months of training, emerging as Company K of the 115th Infantry, 29th Division of the American Expeditionary Force.

+World War I

-From 1917 to 1918, Lee served in France during World War I as part of the 115th Infantry Regiment, 29th Division, American Expeditionary Forces.
+From 1917 to 1918, Lee served in France during World War I as part of the 115th Infantry Regiment, 29th Infantry Division, American Expeditionary Forces.

-While commanding of a raiding party against the Central Powers Balschwiller, France, on the morning of August 31, 1918, Lee led soldiers' advance through the enemy wire.
+While commanding of a raiding party against the Central Powers near Balschwiller, France, on the morning of August 31, 1918, Lee led soldiers' advance through the enemy wire.
 Lee was the last person to leave the opposing forces' trenches, and he carried wounded soldiers back through the counter-barrage.
 Lee spent the entire day of August 31 in a shell hole in no man's land because he wanted to help all wounded soldiers return to the American line.
 For this, Lee was awarded the Distinguished Service Cross and the Silver Star Citation.

 Lee received a promotion to the rank of major.
 He twice received the French Croix de Guerre.
 Lee also received the Belgian Order of Leopold.

 In June 1918, Lee was discharged from active duty with the rank of lieutenant colonel, and he was generally considered a war hero.

-After the war, Lee became chief of staff of the 29th Infantry of the Maryland National Guard.
+After World War I, Lee became chief of staff of the 29th Infantry Division of the Maryland National Guard.